Montreal-Quakers/website/_includes/alert/en-xmas-closing.md

-The Greene Centre will closed the 22nd and 29th of December, 2024 and January 5th, 2025.
+The Greene Centre will be closed the 22nd and 29th of December, 2024 and January 5th, 2025.
 We will meet on Zoom those dates.
 [Contact us](/contact) for the link.
 We're back in the Greene Centre on January 12th, 2025.